bkntr/brainways/docs/getting_started.md

 * If the "unique" checkbox is not ticked, the parameters will be used for the whole project.

 ![Cell detection](./assets/cell-detection.jpg)

+### Outputs

+#### Export Excel with Cell Density per Region

+Brainways allows you to export cell density data for each brain region and animal to an Excel file.
+Follow the steps below:

+1. **Open the Calculate Results Dialog:**
+   - Navigate to the `Analysis` section and click the `Calculate results` button.

+2. **Configure Calculation Options:**
+   - In the calculation dialog, you will need to specify the following options:
+     - **Min Structure Square Area (μm):** Minimum area (in µm²) for regions to be included in the excel.
+     - **Cells Per Square Area (μm):** Excel will output cell density per square area (raw cell counts will also be provided).
+     - **Min Cell Area (μm):** Filter out detected cells with area smaller than this value.
+     - **Max Cell Area (μm):** Filter out detected cells with area larger than this value.
+     - **Excel Mode:** Select the mode for the Excel output.
+Options include:
+       - `ROW_PER_SUBJECT`: One row per subject.
+       - `ROW_PER_IMAGE`: One row per slice image.

+3. **Calculate Results:**
+   - After configuring the options, click the `OK` button to start the calculation process.
+A progress bar will indicate the status of the calculation.

+4. **Verify Exported Files:**
+   - Once the calculation is complete, navigate to the specified output directory to find the exported Excel file.
+The file will contain cell density data for each brain region and animal.

+#### Export Registered Annotation Masks

+The Export Registered Annotation Masks feature allows you to export the registered annotations of your brain slices to various file formats.
+Follow the steps below to use this feature:

+1. **Open the Export Dialog:**
+   - Navigate to the `Analysis` section and click the `Export Registered Annotation Masks` button.

+2. **Configure Export Options:**
+   - In the export dialog, you will need to specify the following options:
+     - **Output Directory:** The directory where the registered annotation masks will be saved.
+     - **Slice Selection:** Choose which slices to export.
+Options include:
+       - `Current Slice`: Export the currently selected slice.
+       - `Current Subject`: Export all slices of the currently selected subject.
+       - `All Subjects`: Export all slices of all subjects in the project.
+     - **File Format:** Select the file format for the exported masks.
+Supported formats include:
+       - `CSV`
+       - `NPZ`
+       - `MAT`

+3. **Export the Masks:**
+   - After configuring the options, click the `OK` button to start the export process.
+A progress bar will indicate the status of the export.

+4. **Verify Exported Files:**
+   - Once the export is complete, navigate to the specified output directory to find the exported files.
+Each file will be named according to the slice image name and saved in the chosen format.

 ### Analysis